94edwin89/E-COMMERCE-FRONT/README.md

 # /admin/products: Page for managing products (accessible only to authenticated admins).

 # /admin/product/update/:productId: Page for updating a specific product (accessible only to authenticated admins).

+# app.js in backEnd

+Express.js server with middleware for handling HTTP requests, connecting to a MongoDB database using Mongoose, and routing requests to different endpoints using Express Router.
+Here's a breakdown of your code:

+Imports: You import the required modules including Express.js, Mongoose, Morgan, Body-parser, Cookie-parser, CORS, and Express-validator.
+These modules are essential for building an Express.js application, handling HTTP requests, logging, parsing request bodies, handling cookies, enabling CORS, and validating input data.

+Environment Variables: You load environment variables from a .env file using dotenv module.
+This is a common practice to store sensitive information like database credentials, API keys, etc., outside of your codebase.

+Routes: You import route handlers from separate files (./routes/auth, ./routes/user, etc.).
+These route handlers define the endpoints of your API and the logic to handle incoming requests.
+It's a good practice to organize your routes into separate files for better maintainability.

+Express App Initialization: You create an instance of Express.js application (app) which represents your web server.

+Database Connection: You use Mongoose to connect to MongoDB database.
+The connection string is read from the DATABASE environment variable defined in the .env file.
+You also set some options like useUnifiedTopology for MongoDB connection settings.

+Middlewares: You use various middlewares with the app.use() method to set up request processing pipelines.
+These middlewares include Morgan for request logging, Body-parser for parsing request bodies, Cookie-parser for parsing cookies, Express-validator for input validation, and CORS for enabling Cross-Origin Resource Sharing.

+Routes Middleware: You use app.use() to mount the route handlers at specific URL prefixes (/api).
+This way, requests with paths starting with /api will be routed to the corresponding route handlers.

+Server Initialization: You start the Express.js server by calling the listen() method on the app object.
+The server listens on the port specified by the PORT environment variable or port 8000 if the PORT variable is not defined.